Students

 Program Overview

-• Utilize a variety of manual and programmable equipment, techniques, and processes.
+• Use a variety of manual and programmable equipment, techniques and processes.

-• Acquire hands-on training in fundamental concepts of safety, measurement, layout, forming, joining, assembly, finishing, and production.
+• Get hands-on training to learn fundamental concepts of safety, measurement, layout, forming, joining, assembly, finishing and production.

-• Develop technical knowledge of blueprint reading, layout metal fabrication, and welding.
+• Develop your technical knowledge of blueprint reading, layout metal fabrication and welding.

-• Produce fabricated assemblies and detailed drawings that adhere to industry quality-control methods and standards.
+• Produce fabricated assemblies and detailed drawings that conform to industry quality-control methods and standards.

 • Safety for Industry (1 credit)